svenriebedell/DCUIgnoreListManager/README.md

 ## Execution of script
-In order to ensure that the blocked drivers are also entered on the ignore list, the script must always be run before the update with Dell Command | Update.
+To ensure that the blocked drivers are also entered on the ignore list, the script must always be run before the update with Dell Command | Update.
 Otherwise, drivers may be installed on the device before the update policy.

-The script can be started manually or it is recommended to start it regularly using tools with scheduler or other solutions.
+The script can be started manually, or it is recommended to start it using tools with scheduler or other solutions.

 ### How it looks before the script has run